A Short Discourse on (Home Theater)

 THE STUDIO vs THE HOME

-In a studio, the front speakers are
+In a studio, the front speakers

-and the easiest way to help to ensure that
+panned mono signals, and the easiest way to help to ensure that

 each other, is to place the speakers the same distance from your

 head, in an arc.
 But at home, many people simply put the speakers

 The EARLY DAYS of HOME THEATER

 Once we get past the phenomena

 of stereo, we arrive at the next historical stop: the suggested

 THX setup with DIPOLES placed at 90 degrees.
 The listener is sitting

 Ls Rs outward along the walls of the room.
 This decorrelated

 [side] splay gives the listener the sense they are in a large(r)